nilsnh/mysql-parse/README.md

 1. Download this project.
 2. Run tests with `npm test`.
 3. Develop and submit PR.
-Please note: If you are considering substantial changes, please open an issue first because the feature you're thinking of might not be right for this project.
+Please note: If you are considering substantial changes, please open an issue to discuss first because the feature you're thinking of might not be right for this project.

 ## License